mikprin/md5_calc_api/README.md

 # Known limitations
 * No mechanism to work when parts are distributed behind the proxy server or firewall (mainly to work in local network).
 * File reception of API are limited by filesystem which is common across all the system.
+* Not tested in distributed setup

 # TODO

 `mkdir logs` Folder for logging.
 Can be altered in docker-compose.yml
+* Connection between celery worker results in Postgress and task ID for API database are not related.
+That ban be fixed easily to enable quicker result search time.
+However I'm afraid I don't have time to do it right now.